 Project-based learning is offered at all kinds of 黄色apps, including public and private elementary, middle, and high 黄色apps.
 Public charter and magnet 黄色apps often feature project-based learning in their curricula.

-Mergendoller, the executive director at the Buck Institute for Education, believes 黄色apps, not individual classrooms, should offer project-based learning at different grade levels in order for students to build on their skills.
+Mergendoller, the executive director at the Buck Institute for Education, believes 黄色apps, not individual classrooms, need to offer project-based learning at different grade levels in order for students to build on their skills.
 In lower grades, beginners train with short activities that lead up to longer projects that can last several weeks or months.

-- How many projects do students do in each grade?
+• How many projects do students do in each grade?
 Classes should have at least one project a year in each grade.
 Be suspicious if it鈥檚 less than that, or if they skip grades.

-- Can I see samples of student work on projects from previous years?
-Schools that support project-based learning host 鈥済alleries鈥 of previous projects in classrooms and hallways.
+• Can I see samples of student work on projects from previous years?
+Schools that support project-based learning may host 鈥済alleries鈥 of previous projects in classrooms and hallways.

-- Is there a standard curriculum?
+• Is there a standard curriculum?
 Ask if your child鈥檚 project-based learning classroom is part of a network that provides standard curriculum.
 Project Lead the Way, for example, works with national businesses to develop science and engineering curriculum.

-- Does it appeal to both genders?
-Many teachers encourage girls to become involved in math and science projects 鈥 fields that are often male-dominated 鈥 by avoiding projects that might appeal primarily to boys.
-To spark girls鈥 interest levels, for instance, Lubak encourages his students to come up with engineering projects that appeal to both sexes 鈥 such as potable water projects, green technology, and biomedical devices.
+• Does it appeal to both genders?
+Many teachers encourage girls to become involved in math and science projects — fields that are often male-dominated — by avoiding projects that might appeal primarily to boys.
+To spark girls鈥 interest levels, for instance, Lubak encourages his students to come up with engineering projects that appeal to both sexes — such as potable water projects, green technology, and biomedical devices.

-- What’s the level of parental involvement?
+• What鈥檚 the level of parental involvement?
 Parent involvement is integral to project-based learning.
 If you鈥檙e a parent, you may be asked to help out.
 Schools often partner with members of the community to participate in project-based classrooms as mentors.
 If you have the right skills, you may also be asked to speak to or assist in the class.

-- How’s group learning supported?
+• How is group learning supported?
 In group projects, resolving conflict is part of the learning process.
 If there鈥檚 a difference of opinion on how to proceed, teachers will often ask students to explore the methods as a group.
 If time allows, students may be asked to test both methods to see which is successful. 鈥淓ngineering teams frequently have disagreements and must resolve issues,鈥 Lubak said. 鈥淚 tell the students this is what they will be experiencing in the real world when they get a job someday.鈥

-- How do teachers keep students motivated?
+• How do teachers keep students motivated?
 First, ask how teachers get kids excited about a new project.
 Then, ask what happens if kids lose steam.
-Teachers may ask students to sign a contract that spells out their responsibilities in the project and consequences for not completing their fair share.Typically, students’ work is reviewed along the way, so a teacher can step in, guide them, or ask a teammate to help out.
+Teachers may ask students to sign a contract that spells out their responsibilities in the project and consequences for not completing their fair share.Typically, students鈥 work is reviewed along the way, so a teacher can step in, guide them, or ask a teammate to help out.
 The teacher may also schedule a meeting to find out what鈥檚 going on.
 As in the real world, students may get 鈥渇ired鈥 from a project for failing to contribute, though this would only happen in middle or high 黄色app and wouldn鈥檛 come as a surprise: the contract may even have a firing clause.

 A final word of advice